dkedar7/fast_dash/docs/User guide/build.md

         ...
     ```

-    Fast Dash uses this flexbility with defining type hints to also using Fast Components as hints.
+    Fast Dash uses this flexbility with defining type hints to allow using Fast Components as hints.
 More on this in the documentation for [Fast Components](components.md).

 So far, Fast Dash understands two types of type hints—one, Python in-built data type classes (`str`, `int`, `float`, `list`, `dict`, etc.), and two, [Fast Components](components.md).